Alan Kulwicki: 1992: Championship Season

 But as he had done with the adjustment following the broken gearbox and the accident that took Allison out of the race, Kulwicki once again caught a break that affected his chances in a significant way.
-Tim Brewer, Elliott’s crew chief, had lost track of Labonte and waited an additional lap to bring Elliott in.
-Labonte was able to pass Elliott while he pitted, then pitted himself.
+Tim Brewer, Elliott's crew chief, had lost track of Labonte, as had the ESPN television broadcast.
+Brewer called Elliott in on lap 314, unaware that Labonte was still on the race track.
+Labonte was able to pass Elliott while he pitted, then pitted himself one lap later.
 Elliott reassumed the point with twelve laps remaining, which when added to the ninety he had already led would only add up to 102.
+However, even if Elliott had waited an additional lap to pit, he still would've only led 103 laps, the same as Kulwicki.
+Under the rules in place at the time, if two drivers tied for the most laps led during a race, both would be awarded the 5 bonus points.
+This would still have left Elliott behind Kulwicki on points if they stayed running as they were, but also would have taken away some margin for error from Kulwicki as he needed to stay in a position where he would finish ahead of Elliott in the points; a tie, which was possible, would be broken by whoever won more races and Kulwicki's two wins would not be enough.

 Kulwicki was told that he had clinched the five extra points several laps later.
 Andrews warned him of the fuel relay issue, however, and told Kulwicki to conserve whatever fuel he could as no one knew for certain whether or not Gibson had done the job.
 Kulwicki was running in second, far enough ahead of third place Geoff Bodine that he was not a factor, and thus all he had to do was hold position in order to win the championship.
 Elliott won the race and Kulwicki stretched his fuel to finish second.
 Kulwicki won the 1992 Winston Cup Championship by maintaining his 10-point lead over Elliott.
 He celebrated the championship with his second Polish victory lap.
 Always conscious of his appearance for potential sponsors, Kulwicki combed his hair, making a national television audience wait for him to emerge from his car.